Ethnic Business Awards

-Ethnic Business Awards (EBA) are Australian business awards.
-The awards recognise the significant achievements of migrant and Indigenous business owners.
-The EBA’s recognise the contributions made by migrants and the First Australians to business, the economy and multiculturalism.
-They reward their central roles in making Australia a welcoming, tolerant and fair society.
+Ethnic Business Awards (EBA) are Australian business awards that recognise achievements of migrant and Indigenous business owners, focusing on contributions made by migrants and the First Australians to business, economy and multiculturalism.

 They were founded in 1988 by Joseph Assaf AO, a Lebanese born Australian who specializes in multicultural marketing and businesses.

 Categories

 The Ethnic Business Awards consist of the following three categories: